practicalli/clojure/docs/clojure-cli/repl/index.md

 Including an nREPL server when starting the REPL allows [clojure ware editors](/clojure/clojure-editors/) to connect to the REPL process.

-[Practicalli Clojure CLI Config](/clojure/install/clojure-cli/#practicalli-clojure-cli-config) contains aliases for a basic terminal UI and a headless (non-interactive) terminal UI, each starting an nREPL server for editor connection.
+[:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/install/clojure-cli/#practicalli-clojure-cli-config) contains aliases for a basic terminal UI and a headless (non-interactive) terminal UI, each starting an nREPL server for editor connection.

 ???
 INFO "Alias definitions for a basic terminal UI REPL"
     Interactive client REPL with nREPL server for Clojure Editor support